CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 This package provides a RabbitMQ consumer that runs on cluster nodes.
 The RabbitMQ consumer has methods for messages sent to several exchanges, which allows for implementing RPC.

+# Run

+The consumer is run by calling `rabbitmq_consume.main`.
+The environment variable `RABBITMQ_CONSUMER_CONFIG_FILE_PATH` must be set.
+The config is read from this file.
+An example config may be found in the `rabbitmq.yml` file in the project root.

 # systemd

 The package contains a systemd target that allows you to easily run a separate process per virtual host.
-The virtual host name is set as the first arugment to the installed command.
+The virtual host name is set as the first argument to the installed command.

 # RPC response contract